About Film Scanning at Richard Photo Lab

 Does Richard sell film?

-How do I cancel my film order made through Richard's Online Film Ordering?
+How do I edit/cancel my film order made through Richard's Online Film Ordering?

 How do I order film services?